Arthur Godfrey: Behind the scenes

 When the Godfrey show began appearing on television, some Southern CBS affiliates objected to the Mariners barbershop quartet.
 This group of four US Coast Guard veterans included two whites and two blacks.
 Godfrey resisted criticism from network affiliates in Southern states and struck back.
 He noted that black and white troops were serving together in the Korean War, and he attacked critics including Democratic Georgia Governor Herman Talmadge.
 Godfrey's opposition to racial discrimination was longstanding, alluded to on his broadcasts.

-According to several people who worked either for or closely with Godfrey, behind his on-air warmth and benevolent image was a volatile, egomaniacal and controlling personality.
-He insisted that his "Little Godfreys" all attend dance and singing classes, believing they should be versatile performers regardless whether they possessed the aptitude for those disciplines.
+According to several people who knew Godfrey personally, or worked either for or closely with him, behind his on-air warmth and benevolent image was a volatile, egomaniacal and controlling personality.
+He insisted that his "Little Godfreys" all attend dance and singing classes, believing they should be versatile performers regardless of whether they possessed the aptitude for those disciplines.
 In meetings with his staff and cast, he could be abusive, sarcastic and intimidating.
 CBS historian Robert Metz, in CBS: Reflections in a Bloodshot Eye, quoted Godfrey as having once told cast and staffers, "Remember that many of you are here over the bodies I have personally slain.
 I have done it before and I can do it again."
-Julius LaRosa claimed in an interview with writer Gene Lees it occurred during what were referred to as Wednesday night “prayer meetings” held after that night’s show to start preparing for the next week’s.
+Julius La Rosa claimed in an interview with writer Gene Lees it occurred during what were referred to as Wednesday night “prayer meetings” held after that night’s show to start preparing for the next week’s.
 Godfrey also demanded, though there was no contractual requirement, that his cast members refrain from hiring personal managers or booking agents.
 He insisted his staff could handle all of that.
 Given the rise of the "Little Godfreys" from total obscurity due to their exposure on Godfrey's popular programs, no one felt inclined to challenge him.
-Despite his ability to bring in huge profits, most CBS executives who respected Godfrey professionally disliked him personally, since he often baited them on and off the air, occasionally by name, even including CBS chairman William S. Paley.
+Despite his ability to bring in huge profits to the network, most CBS executives who respected Godfrey professionally disliked him personally, since he often baited them on and off the air, occasionally by name, even including CBS chairman William S. Paley.

 Godfrey's attitude was controlling before his hiatus for hip surgery, but upon his return, he added more air time to his morning shows and became critical of a number of aspects of the broadcasts.
 One night, he substituted a shortened, hastily arranged version of his Wednesday night variety show in place of the scheduled "Talent Scouts" segment, feeling that none of the talent that evening was up to his standards.
-He also began casting a critical eye on others in his cast, particularly LaRosa, whose popularity continued to grow.
+He also began casting a critical eye on others in his cast, particularly La Rosa, whose popularity continued to grow.